Exploring The Great Ocean Road Australia – G’day Mate!

 Road safety Australia/your country

-Driving along the fringe of the Otway Ranges, we explore the coastline and make a stop in the temperate rainforest at Anne’s Cascades in the Melba Gully State Park.
+Driving along the fringe of the Otway Ranges, we explore the coastline and stop in the temperate rainforest at Anne’s Cascades in the Melba Gully State Park.
 It is one of the few remaining rainforests in Victoria.
-Here we just have time for a short hike on Madsen’s Track which between the ferns hides an old tramway line from the timber cutting days.
+Here, we have time for a short hike on Madsen’s Track, which, between the ferns, hides an old tramway line from the timber-cutting days.
 Trickling streams and ancient moss-covered giants appear side by side in the lush forest.
 It is stunning, ancient rainforest scenery here!

-It was in the 1880’s that European settlers began a timber industry in the Otway forest.
-In the beginning of the new century they built narrow gauge railways for the log and timber transportation, and sawmills were established.
+It was in the 1880s that European settlers began a timber industry in the Otway forest.
+At the beginning of the new century, they built narrow gauge railways for log and timber transportation, and sawmills saw the light of day.

-Going much longer – over a million years – back in time, the Otway rainforest was, by then, within the Antarctic Circle, and the rainforest was home to now extinct dinosaurs.
-Millions of years later the indigenous Gadubanud people were the first humans who set foot on the Otway coastline.
+Going much longer – over a million years – back in time, the Otway rainforest was within the Antarctic Circle, and the rainforest was home to now-extinct dinosaurs.
+Millions of years later, the indigenous Gadubanud people were the first humans who set foot on the Otway coastline.
 Their descendants are still today represented in the area.

-Our Australian tour guide makes a real effort to teach us some Australian vocabulary.
-Not only the conventional ‘G’day mate’ – but certainly also all the animal nicknames.
-Soon we master the local colloquial terms for a koala, a kangaroo and an emu.
-A koala is a tree fluff, a kangaroo is a hopping chicken and an emu is a speedy chicken!
+Our Australian tour guide makes a real effort to teach us some Australian vocabulary – not only the conventional ‘G’day mate’, but also all the animal nicknames.
+Soon, we master the local colloquial terms for a koala, a kangaroo and an emu.
+A koala is a tree fluff, a kangaroo is a hopping chicken, and an emu is a speedy chicken!

-Besides the Australian animals, that we get the chance to view, the region is home to a wide range of other fascinating animals like wallabies, echidnas, platypuses, southern brown bandicoots, flying foxes, glow worms and a lot more…
+Besides the Australian animals we get to view, the region is home to many other fascinating animals like wallabies, echidnas, platypuses, southern brown bandicoots, flying foxes, glow worms and a lot more…

-Finally we arrive at the location of the Twelve Apostles – limestone stacks that were formed by erosion and carved out by the mighty ocean over millions of years.
+Finally, we arrive at the location of the Twelve Apostles, limestone stacks formed by erosion and carved out by the mighty ocean over millions of years.
 Standing up to 45 m (150 ft) tall off the coast, they are a most impressive sight.
-The early explorers of the 19th century named them ‘Sow and Piglets’ – which remained the unofficial name until beginning of the 1900s.
+The early explorers of the 19th century named them ‘Sow and Piglets’ – which remained the unofficial name until the beginning of the 1900s.
 Another name previously used for the collection of stacks was ‘The Pinnacles’.
-The official name today has, due to the awe-inspiring, monumental formations, biblical origin since it refers to the biblical 12 Apostles.
+The official name has, due to the awe-inspiring, monumental formations, biblical origin since it refers to the biblical 12 Apostles.

 We follow the boardwalks to the lookout points to catch a glimpse of the marvels from different angles and with altering looks as the light changes.
-July is a good month to visit to get some windswept shots of the iconic stacks.
+July is an ideal month to visit to get windswept shots of the iconic stacks.

-In fact, there were never 12 of these soft rocks created and composed of layers of shells and other sea life.
-Only 9, but the 8th and the 9th collapsed in 2005 and 2009 – leaving just 7 limestone wonders on the site today.
-However, there are more limestone stacks on other sites along the coast towards Port Campbell – which are similarly exposed to erosion and also slowly crumble into the ocean.
+There were never 12 of these soft rocks created and composed of layers of shells and other sea life, only 9.
+However, the 8th and the 9th collapsed in 2005 and 2009 – leaving just 7 limestone wonders on the site today.
+Nevertheless, more limestone stacks are on other sites along the coast towards Port Campbell.
+They are similarly exposed to erosion and slowly crumble into the ocean.

 We continue along the Shipwreck Coast – named after the uncountable number of incidents where ships were unforgivingly crashed towards the abruptly falling cliffs on the southern coast.

-One of the famous lost ships was the clipper Loch Ard which suffered the tragic fate in 1878 on its way from England to Melbourne under harsh weather conditions.
-Due to the fog, wind and current, the bow struck a reef and it was brutally crashed by the smashing waves against the limestone cliffs.
+One of the famous lost ships was the clipper Loch Ard, which suffered a tragic fate in 1878 on its way from England to Melbourne under harsh weather conditions.
+Due to the fog, wind and current, the bow struck a reef and was brutally crushed by the smashing waves against the limestone cliffs.
 Subsequently, the site was named the Loch Ard Gorge after the ship.
-Only 2 of the 54 passengers and crew members survived the swelling sea wiping everyone overboard.
-A young, Irish woman, Eva Carmichael, and the cabin boy, Tom Pearce, were fortunate enough to be brought ashore by the current and the tide, after hours of drifting around.
+Only 2 of the 54 passengers and crew members survived the swelling sea, wiping everyone overboard.
+A young Irish woman, Eva Carmichael, and the cabin boy, Tom Pearce, were fortunate enough to be brought ashore by the current and the tide after hours of drifting around.

-We walk along the cliffs at Loch Ard Gorge and the incidence suddenly feels very authentic as if it had just occurred.
-The views over the cliffs and the powerful ocean are absolutely breathtaking.
+We walk along the cliffs at Loch Ard Gorge, and the incident suddenly feels authentic, as if it had just occurred.
+The views over the cliffs and the mighty ocean are breathtaking.

 Simon has all during the day linked so many historical facts and geographical sites to his own family story and passionately conveyed it to our group.
-We therefore almost feel that we have a personal relation to many of the locations we see along the road.
-The Great Ocean Road is really an ingenious piece of work, at the time built on the untrodden cliffs by brave Australian men!
+Therefore, we almost feel we are personally related to many of the locations we see along the road.
+The Great Ocean Road is an ingenious piece of work, built on untrodden cliffs by brave Australian men!

 Read next: 10-Day Itinerary for Queensland and Explore Sydney in One day